ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ## Networked Cosmetic Items

-When creating cosmetic items, the parent of the cosmetic will need to be networked so that it is replicated to all other players in the game, otherwise they won't see it.
-To save on the amount of networked objects used, make sure to place all the child objects inside a Client Context, this will reduce the amount of networked objects for your game.
+When creating cosmetic items, the parent of the cosmetic will need to be networked so that it is replicated to all other players in the game, otherwise, they won't see it.
+To save on the number of networked objects used, make sure to place all the child objects inside a Client Context, this will reduce the number of networked objects for your game.

 For example.
 Take a look at the Pumpkin cosmetic.
 You will see that most of the objects are inside a Client Context group.
 The only networked object is the parent group.

 ![!Networked](../img/CosmeticTutorial/networked_objects.png){: .center loading="lazy" }

-There are other solutions that can be used if networked objects is a big concern for you.
-One way would to spawn and attach the cosmetics on the client.
+There are other solutions that can be used if networked objects are a concern for you.
+One way would be to spawn and attach the cosmetics to the client.
 However, you would then need to replicate this to other players in the game by broadcasting to the server, then back to all the other clients.
-This solution is a bit more work, but can work well if done correctly.
+This solution is a bit more work but can work well if done correctly.

+Another way would be to use [dormant](../tutorials/network_dormancy.md) networked objects.
+This gives you more control on when a networked object should be updated, which will make the game more performant, and you can utilize more networked behavior.

 ## Finished Project